bundlewrap/bundlewrap/docs/content/guide/migrate_45.md

 <br>

-## Hooks are called with positional arguments
+## Hooks are called with named arguments

-Hooks are called with position arguments now.
+Hooks are called with named arguments now.
 The names in your function signature must match the ones in [our documentation](../repo/hooks.md).

 For example, you can no longer do this: